 My friends scare me.
 Or to be more accurate, I’m scared for them.
 Of those who actually have jobs, not a single dollar of income goes toward saving for their eventual retirements — a day that will assuredly come whether they’re ready or not.

 Maybe it’s because our generation’s role models make blowing cash left and right so glamorous.
-I remember when Lil Wayne made headlines over Memorial Day weekend when he and Drake dropped a stack of singles worth $250,000 on “entertainment.”
+I remember when Lil Wayne and Drake made headlines for dropping a stack of singles worth $250,000 on “entertainment.”
 I’ll admit that was pretty baller, but it’s no way to build a retirement fund.

-Even so, I still can’t understand why the gainfully employed twenty-somethings in my life are acting like saving money for retirement just isn’t important.
-The only idea that bothers me more than a slightly lower take-home pay every month is the thought of working every day for the rest of my life because I can’t afford not to.
+Even so, I still can’t understand why the gainfully employed 20-somethings in my life are acting like saving money for retirement isn’t important.
+The only idea that bothers me more than slightly lower take-home pay every month is the thought of working every day for the rest of my life because I can’t afford not to.
 Now that’s scary.

-Gen Y Is Doing a Pretty Bad Job of Saving for Retirement
+Gen Y Is Doing a Pretty Bad Job Saving for Retirement